Special offer

 Benefits for part-time vs. full-time employees

-Other benefits, such as paid time off, employee leave options and professional development stipends, may also be a part of your unique company policy.
-You may choose to offer these benefits exclusively to full-time employees or extend them to part-time employees as well.
-Most workers expect to receive extra benefits as a full-time employee, so a strong benefits package often proves essential to attracting dedicated full-time staff.
+Part-time employees may qualify for FMLA if they meet the eligibility requirements.
+Eligibility for paid sick leave depends on the specific state or local law.
+Other benefits, such as paid time off, employee leave options and professional development stipends, may also be a part of your company policy.
+Employers may choose to offer these benefits exclusively to full-time employees or extend them to part-time employees as well.

 Pros and cons of part-time vs. full-time employees

-When deciding whether to hire a part-time or full-time employee, consider your company’s unique goals and priorities.
+When deciding whether to hire a part-time or full-time employee, consider your company’s goals and priorities.

 Recent Hiring in the retail industry articles